LoginRadius/engineering-portal/content/lrcli-react-application/index.md

 ## Add Code to your Application

 - For this demo, we will start by populating the `App.js` file as shown below.
 Notice that the `/login` route has been added to the App component in which the `Login` and `Logout` components are rendered.
-They will be used to get the user profile data and handle user logout respectively.
+They will be used to get the user profile data and handle user logout, respectively.
 The `/` route will load the `LandingPage` component.
-If you already have an existing React application, you can specfiy the route for these components as per your requirements.
+If you already have an existing React application, you can specify the route for these components as per your requirements.

 ```js